Discover Why Truman Loved His Hometown So Much

 Yes, even the future President of the United States held down a day job.

-In fact, Truman’s first ever job was at Clinton’s Soda Fountain, found in the historic Independence Square.
+In fact, Truman’s first ever job was at Clinton’s Drug Store, the home of Clinton’s Soda Fountain since 1988, on the historic Independence Square.

 Children especially will enjoy snacking on ice cream and milkshakes here, and adults will love the experience of an old-fashioned soda fountain.
 You can even book a party here!

 You should be certain to pay a visit to the Harry S. Truman Office and Courtroom, where you’ll get an excellent overview of everything Truman did in his long career as a public servant.

 This was also the courthouse where Truman served as the county court’s presiding judge during the 1930s.
 Be prepared for several great photo opportunities!

 Throughout his life, President Truman kept a fashionable pace everywhere he went.
 To honor his enduring love of walking and history, the City of Independence has created the Truman Historic Walking Trail.